Portuguese Americans: 20th century

-Capelinhos Volcanic Eruption and the Azorean Refugee Act of 1958
+Azorean Refugee Act of 1958

 In 1957–58, the Capelinhos volcano erupted on the Azorean island of Faial, causing massive destruction from lava and smoke.
 In response, then Senators John F. Kennedy and John Pastore co-sponsored an Azorean Refugee Act.
 President Dwight Eisenhower signed the legislation in 1958, making 1,500 visas available to the victims of the eruption.
 An extension was enabled in 1962, providing opportunities for even more immigrants.
-According to the United States Census from 2000, there were 1,176,615 Portuguese-Americans, the majority being of Azorean descent.

-This led to the passing of the 1965 Immigration Act, which stated if someone has legal or American relatives in the United States, they could serve as a sponsor and, therefore could be a legal alien.
+This was followed by the passage of the Immigration and Nationality Act of 1965, which allowed those legally in the United States to serve as sponsors for family members, offering a path to permanent residence.
 This act dramatically increased Portuguese immigration into the 1970s and 1980s.

+According to the 2000 United States census, there were 1,176,615 Portuguese-Americans, the majority being of Azorean descent.

 Portuguese-American literature

 There are four anthologies of Portuguese-American literature: Luso-American Literature: Writings by Portuguese-Speaking Authors in North America edited by Robert Henry Moser and António Luciano de Andrade Tosta and published in 2011, The Gávea-Brown Book of Portuguese-American Poetry edited by Alice R. Clemente and George Monteiro, published in 2013, Writers of the Portuguese Diaspora in the United States and Canada: An Anthology edited by Luís Gonçalves and Carlo Matos, published in 2015, and Behind the Stars, More Stars: The Tagus/Disquiet Collection of New Luso-American Writing edited by Christopher Larkosh and Oona Patrick, published in 2019 by Tagus Press.

-The list of accomplished writers is considerable: Katherine Vaz, Frank X. Gaspar, Millicent Borges Accardi, Sam Pereira, Nancy Vieira Couto, Alfred Lewis, Charles Reis Felix, Michael Garcia Spring and John dos Passos.
+A list of accomplished writers include: Katherine Vaz, Frank X. Gaspar, Millicent Borges Accardi, Sam Pereira, Nancy Vieira Couto, Alfred Lewis, Charles Reis Felix, Michael Garcia Spring and John dos Passos.

 In recent years, the Portuguese in the Americas Series at Tagus Press at UMass Dartmouth has been particularly active in publishing works by Portuguese-American authors, the most recent of these being The Poems of Renata Ferreira, by Frank X. Gaspar, published in 2020.